upday/data-assignment-task/README.md

 The bucket contains raw event data from our app.

 ## Instructions
 You should make a pull request to this repository containing the solution.
+If you need to clarify any point of your solution, please include an explanation in the PR description.

 What we expect:
 * The code implementing the ETL logic, triggered from the `run.py` script